Amerant Bank’s First Impact Report Shines Light on Long-Term Corporate Sustainability Initiatives

 Amerant is tackling reduction of fossil fuel consumption in various ways while also devising a plan to convert to renewable energy as quickly as possible in all facilities where feasible.
 In April of 2022, TXU Energy presented Amerant with a Leadership in Renewable Energy certificate for the purchase of 100% Certified Wind Renewable Energy Credits for six Amerant Banking Centers in Houston.

-“Through our ESG framework, we are creating value for our stakeholders, our communities, and the environment,” added Plush.
+“Through our Impact framework, we are creating value for our stakeholders, our communities, and the environment,” added Plush.
 “The program ensures a brighter future with its comprehensive approach to sustainability.”

 For investor relations, visit investor.amerantbank.com.